MonomialIdeal Class¶

 Given an associated prime ideal or face (as a

-object) corresponding to an associated prime ideal, returns the multiplicity of the prime ideal over the given monomial idealself
+tupleobject) corresponding to an associated prime ideal, returns the multiplicity of the prime ideal over the given monomial idealself.
+Notes that this method executes``self.standard_cover()`` if it was not executed previously.OUTPUT:

 A non-negative integer denoting the multiplicity of the given associated prime over the monomial ideal